 This collaborative agreement recommended that a 1,600 acre core area be protected.
 The core protects most of the recreational resources such as the top of Blanchard including the Oyster Dome, trails, and lakes.
 The other two thirds of Blanchard will remain working forest.
 Meanwhile, to replace the core, the Strategies Group members would seek funding from the legislature to purchase nearby private forestland that is at risk of conversion to residential use.
-This would increase the size of the Blanchard Forest, enable the trust beneficiaries to continue receiving revenue, and ensuring timber jobs will be retained.
+This will sustain the working land base for generating revenue for the Burlington-Edison School District and other specific trusts

 The core is 1,300 acres more than the DNR wanted to give up and 1,000 acres less than what conservationists have been fighting for the last 10 years.
 It was a painful agreement all around.
-But in the eyes of the conservationists, the Blanchard Strategies Group agreement is exciting because it demonstrates that habitat and working forest can be protected by finding common ground.
+But in the eyes of the conservationists, the Blanchard Forest Strategy agreement is exciting because it demonstrates that habitat and working forest can be protected by finding common ground.

 Working forest, not development

-The Public Land Commissioner accepted the recommendations and the Washington State Legislature has shown their support over the course of 3 legislative sessions by providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.
-Conservation Northwest and our partners on the Blanchard Strategies Group continue to work with the Legislature to ensure the fiscal needs of the agreement are fulfilled.
+The Public Land Commissioner accepted the recommendations and the Washington State Legislature has shown their support over the course of three legislative sessions by providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.
+Conservation Northwest and our partners on the Blanchard Strategies Group continue to work with the Legislature to ensure the fiscal needs of the Blanchard Forest Strategy agreement are fulfilled.